Why Do We Eat Turkey on Thanksgiving? No, It Isn't Because of the Pilgrims

 Ahh, the question that's as old as time.
 Or as old as, well, the very first Thanksgiving, which actually took place in November 1621.
 In school, we learned that the Native Americans taught the Pilgrims different harvesting skills, which allowed them to have enough food to make it through the winter.
 In honor of the bounty, the colonists threw a feast for all, which was the first Thanksgiving.

 You may be thinking, "Oh, we must eat turkey because of the first Thanksgiving."
 And you'd be wrong.
 According to The History Channel, the Pilgrims and Native Americans most likely ate goose, among other things.
-While turkeys were plentiful in the area, it was mostly eaten by the wealthy people.
+While turkeys were plentiful in the area, they were mostly eaten by the wealthy people.

 Her portrayal of what a Thanksgiving dinner is from her 1827 novel Norwood is the actual reason why we eat turkey.
-A chapter in the book is devoted to a description of the meal, describing that a turkey is “placed at the head of the table," (via Britannica).
+A chapter in the book is devoted to a description of the meal, describing that a turkey is “placed at the head of the table," according to Britannica.